 The camera has a brilliant optical viewfinder.
-The viewfinder lens can be seen above the taking lens, and the finder's cover is shown in a raised position.
+The viewfinder lens can be seen above the taking lens.
+The viewfinder cover is shown in a raised position.

 The camera does not have a conventional shutter.
 Film is exposed as the lens swings in an arc.
-To arm the swinging lens, a lever, mounted on the camera top is moved left or right, depending upon which direction the lens is to move, and latched in place.
+To arm the swinging lens, a lever, mounted on the camera top is moved left or right depending upon which direction the lens is to move, and latched in place.
 A small nickel plated button next to the arming lever serves as the release.
-The lens took photographs as it moved in either a left-right or right-left direction.
-So the arming lever was simply latched to the opposite side for the next exposure.
-This lever could be latched in one of two positions on each side.
-The farthest of the two positions created more spring tension and a faster sweep than the closer position.
-A faster lens sweep resulted in a shorter exposure time.
+The lens takes photographs as it moves in either a left-right or right-left direction.
+The arming lever is simply latched to the opposite side for the next exposure.
+This lever can be latched in one of two positions on each side.
+The farthest of the two positions applies greater spring tension and a faster sweep than the closer position.
+A faster lens sweep results in a shorter exposure time.
 Thus two levels of exposure are possible.
 The lens by the way, has a fixed aperture.

 Unlike the Baby Al-Vista camera in my collection, it is not necessary to cap the lens of the Kodak Panoram when arming the lens driving spring.
 On the Baby Al-Vista, capping the lens between exposures was required.
 Otherwise the film would be exposed to light while arming.

-A soft leather "bellows" connected to the lens and the camera body seals out extraneous light and allows the lens to pivot freely.
+A sheet of soft leather connected to the lens and camera body seals out extraneous light and allows the lens to pivot freely.
 A hinged door, shown opened, covers the lens opening when the camera is not in use.
 On this example, the number 10479 is scribed on the inside cover.

 This image of the camera removed from its back shell shows the radically curved film plane.
-You can now see the horizontal spirit level, closed viewfinder cover, and in between is the lens tensioning lever.
-To the right is the small release button and the film wind key.
+Also visible are the horizontal spirit level, lens tensioning lever and viewfinder with raised cover.
+To the right is the small release button and the film winding key.
 This camera uses a red window to count exposures.

-Notice that the camera body is made entirely of wood, with a leather covering.
+Notice that the camera body is made entirely of wood with leather covering.

 I'd written that I've never seen a vertical panoramic photograph.
-That was true until the other day when I was contacted by Web visitor Stuart Krasner.
+That was true until I was contacted by Web visitor Stuart Krasner.
 Stuart told me he had taken a vertical photo of the Washington Monument with his No. 1 Kodak Panoram on 120 Ektachrome film.
 He also told me that his No. 1 does not have a spirit level for vertical shots.

 Stuart scanned his slide for me to see, and mentioned that the scan color does not quite match the original slide.
 Stuart generously gave permission to include his striking photograph on this page.

-So, here's a modern vertical panoramic photo taken with a camera nearly 100 years old.
-Does anyone have an example of a vintage vertical photograph?
+So, here's a modern vertical panoramic photo taken with a century old camera.